-Pete doesn’t have any garden space or soil for planting in his yard.
-But he didn’t let that stop him from starting a vegetable garden.
-Here he tells us about the hydroponic growing system he built and the veggies he grows.
-Here’s what he said about building a hydroponics system.
+DIY Hydroponic System – We did not have any garden space or soil for planting in our yard.
+But that didn’t let that stop us from starting a vegetable garden.
+Here’s how we went about building a hydroponic garden.

 My setup is a free standing, recirculating pump based hydroponic system.
 It has a reservoir full of nutrient solution which is pumped through 3/4” PVC tubes up to system of four 4” PVC grow pipes.

-The 170-200 GPH fountain pump (Check prices here) can push water up to about 7 feet.
+The 170-200 GPH fountain pump can push water up to about 7 feet.
 Pumping about 170 gallons per hour through the system, it makes for lots of circulation.